 Disclaimer #2: It can be argued that the book is overly biased and fosters fear of doctors, hospitals, and birth interventions.
 In most cases, the book does so without data or evidence to support such claims.
 At Kopa Birth® we know that women can have amazing, low-intervention natural births in a hospital setting.
 So, let this book pump you up for an empowering natural birth!
 But don’t let it make you fear your doctor.

-Natural Childbirth Books #2: The Birth Partner
+#2 Natural Childbirth Book: The Birth Partner

 As the title alludes, The Birth Partner is specifically geared to your birth partner.
 It’s a helpful read for mom, of course, but it’s a must-read for your labor support person.
 It’s chock full of concrete information and tangible skills for natural birth such as touch, massage, and birthing positions.
+(Similar to the skills you’ll learn in a good natural childbirth education class.
+The book makes a great complement to a class.)

 The book also answers a wide range of questions about pregnancy, the birth process, and basic postpartum care.
 Additionally, while the author is obviously pro-natural-birth, she still presents a nonjudgmental, evidence-based overview of medical interventions.